Dong Son drum: Ngọc Lũ

-Hoàng Ha
+Hoàng Hạ

-The Hoàng Ha drum is a notable Đông Sơn drum.
+The Hoàng Hạ drum is a notable Đông Sơn drum.
 It was discovered in Hòa Bình Province in 1937 near the village of Hoàng Ha, with an outer panel of crane egrets and an inner panel which shows a procession similar to that described in the Ngọc Lũ drum, the most famous of the Đông Sơn drums.
 It depicts four feathered men are depicted walking in a line, brandishing spears, with two musicians in tow.
 A person is depicted standing under the eaves of a house, beating a drum while the rice fields are unattended, allowing a bird to eat the rice that was intended for threshing.
 The boats depicted on the mantle of the drum are very similar, with an analogous cleft prow, archer standing on raised platform and a drum.
 However, the drum is different from the Ngọc Lũ drum in that the animal is absent.